 - 1 package (17.3 ounces) frozen puff pastry sheets, thawed

 - Place the tenderloin in a greased 15x10x1-in. baking pan; fold ends under tenderloin.
 Bake, uncovered, at 475° for 20-25 minutes or until browned.
 Cover and refrigerate for at least 2 hours or until chilled.

 - For sauce, in a large saucepan, combine the consomme, tomato paste and bouillon granules.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 20 minutes or until reduced to 2 cups.

 - Combine butter and flour until smooth.
 Stir into sauce, a teaspoon at a time.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat; stir in wine and set aside.

 - For the filling, in a large skillet, combine the mushrooms, shallots, ham and 2 tablespoons Madeira sauce.
 Cook over low heat for 10 minutes, stirring occasionally.
 Stir in the parsley; cook 10 minutes longer or until liquid has evaporated, stirring occasionally.
 Set aside.

 - Spread half of the filling down the center of pastry.
 Place the tenderloin on the filling.
 Spread the remaining filling over the top of meat.
-Roll out remaining puff pastry into a rectangle 8 in. wide and 5 in. longer than the tenderloin; place over the meat.
+Bring edges of pastry over the filling and pinch together.
+Roll to place seam side down.
 Brush pastry edges with milk; fold edges under meat.

 Stunner!
 Absolutely beautiful to make.
 Sauce turned out delicious on everything we put it on.
 Did not make any changes to this recipe.
 It's very impressive dish.
 Made this for my Mom's 50th birthday.
 She has requested I make this again for Easter.
 Keeper!